cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    eval $(terraform output --raw vault_configure)
    ```

-2. Access the HashiCorp Vault UI by issuing the following command.
-Enter the root token to log in from the _step 1_.
+2. Issue the following command to access the HashiCorp Vault UI.
+Enter the root token to sign in from _step 1_.

    ```sh
    eval $(terraform output --raw vault_dashboard)